-On January 19, 2017, the Space2 Board of Directors, as per the recommendations of the Self-Governance Code, resolved, with effect from the Effective Merger, to establish an Appointments and Remuneration Committee, incorporating it into the Remuneration Committee.
+On January 19, 2017, the Space2 (now Avio S.p.A.)
+Board of Directors, as per the recommendations of the Self-Governance Code, resolved, with effect from the Effective Merger, to establish an Appointments and Remuneration Committee, incorporating it into the Remuneration Committee.
 The decision to merge the two committees was taken for organisational reasons internal to the company and at the point in time at which the functions performed by the Appointments Committee did not justify the establishment of an ad hoc committee given that, to-date, no difficulties had been encountered or envisaged by shareholders to propose suitable candidates to ensure that the Board's composition conforms to the Code's recommendations.

-In 2017, the Appointments and Remuneration Committee met on six occasions (average meeting duration of approx. 1 hour and 25 minutes).
-During the current year, the Committee met once.
-The meeting attendance percentage of Committee members is reported in the table at the bottom of Section 4.2 of this Report.
+In 2018, the Appointments and Remuneration Committee met on four occasions (average meeting duration of approx. 1 hour and 40 minutes).
+During the year, the Committee met twice.
+The meeting attendance percentage of Committee members is reported in the table at the bottom of Section 4.2.1 of this Report.

-The Chairman of the Board of Statutory Auditors, the Chief Executive Officer, the General Counsel, in addition to consultants supporting the company on specific projects reviewed by the Committee, usually attended the Appointments and Remuneration Committee meetings, on its invitation.
+The Chairperson of the Board of Statutory Auditors, the Chief Executive Officer, the General Counsel, in addition to consultants supporting the company on specific projects reviewed by the Committee, usually attended the Appointments and Remuneration Committee meetings, on its invitation.